How To Be Aware Of The Passive Aggressive Behaviour Among Us

 What we then do, is find ways to express this bottled up emotion in different ways.

 We find manipulative ways which are more hidden, than throwing a temper tantrum.
-The end results however, are usually just as damaging.
+The end result however, are usually just as damaging.

 Why Passive Aggression Is Easier Than Being Assertive

-What we’re taught, are certain social skills which are infused into our formal education.
+What we’re taught are certain social skills which become infused into our formal education.
 We’re taught to use “soft” skills, such as relationship management and being assertive.

-For those children who aren’t able to properly communicate their feelings, this in a direct honest way, becoming assertive is a skill they need to learn, by repetition.
+For those children who aren’t able to properly communicate their feelings in a direct honest way, becoming assertive is a skill they need to learn, by repetition.

-It’s realized, those who displays passive aggressive behavior, such as withdrawing emotionally or sulking, it’s more of a sign of immaturity.
+It’s realized those who display passive aggressive behaviour, such as withdrawing emotionally or sulking, it’s more of a sign of immaturity.

-The reason for this is because their emotional expressions, aren’t properly refined.
+The reason for this is because their emotional expressions aren’t properly refined, as they become perplexing.

 Passive Aggression Can Be Rationalized Easier

-Say one of your children, doesn’t feel like cleaning up their room.
-When you insist, they pout, procrastinate, and then get upset.
+Say one of your children doesn’t feel like cleaning up their room.
+Once you insist, they pout, procrastinate, and then get upset.

 They ultimately end up shoving all their messy possessions under the bed, or inside the closet in frustration.

-You then become irritated by their behavior, you become exasperated as you see their dirty clothes peeking out of the closet.
+You then become irritated by their behaviour, you become exasperated as you see their dirty clothes peeking out of the closet.

 Then they begin to passively manipulate you.
 “Nothing is ever good enough for you mom,” they cry.

-What your child is doing, is rationalizing their defiant behavior by casting themselves as being the victim, blaming you as being unreasonable.
+What your child is doing, is rationalizing their defiant behaviour by casting themselves as being the victim, blaming you as being unreasonable.

 Often Used As Revenge

-What passive aggression involves, are a variety of behaviors which are usually designed to “get back” at someone.
+What passive aggression involves, are a variety of behaviours which are usually designed to “get back” at someone.

 This without the other not immediately recognizing the underlying reasons, for their actions.